matthewfcarlson/matthewfcarlson.github.io/content/projects/crowdtrivia/index.md

 So with that all out of the way, let's get into how I made it.

+> Warning: this next bit is sort of long, so if you're looking for tl;dr, there isn't one.
+> Maybe just go play?

 ## Step 1: Getting a stream up

 I had never streamed on anything before and digging into the documentation showed that RTMP seemed to be fairly prevalant.